research-iobserve/iobserve-architectural-runtime-models-JSS-2020/user_behavior_accuracy_expieriment/detecting_user_groups/README.md

 # Detecting User Groups Experiment

 **setup**
-As this experiment does not need external data or models (excluding iobserve-analysis 'https://github.com/Nicolas-Boltz/iobserve-analysis-JSS-2020').
+As this experiment does not need external data or models (except for iobserve-analysis 'https://github.com/Nicolas-Boltz/iobserve-analysis-JSS-2020').
 To run this experiment, run the main function of the './iobserve-analysis/experiments-cli/.../ExperimentsMain' class.
 The source code utilized by the calls below is located in the folder